Need Assistance? 01384 442752 (UK)

 • Start Date: Start at any time - study at a pace that suits you, and with full tutor support for the duration of your studies.

-• Modules: The course comprises 5 Core Modules, plus 4 Elective Modules.
+• Modules: The course comprises of 5 Core Modules, plus 4 Elective Modules.
 Students will study a total of 9 modules.

-Part of being a zoo keeper, involves forming relationships with the animals in your care.
-Irrespective of whether those animals are small or large, harmless or dangerous; the people who care for them need to understand the their behaviours and the psychology that underpins their formation of relationships.
+Part of being a zookeeper involves forming relationships with the animals in your care.
+Irrespective of whether those animals are small or large, harmless or dangerous; the people who care for them need to understand their behaviours and the psychology that underpins their formation of relationships.
+Forming a relationship is almost always easier when the animal is young; but that is not always going to be the situation you find yourself in.

 Here are some examples of specialised forms of learning that affect relationship development in animals.